bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 33°
+- 32°
-- Light Rain
+- Snow
-- 66% humidity
+- 83% humidity
-- 12 mph wind
+- 10 mph wind
-- 84% cloud cover
+- 86% cloud cover
 - 36 AQI 🟩
-- 0.88 inches of snow and 0.51 inches of rain expected in the next 48 hours
+- 1.38 inches of snow and 0.59 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>